gempesaw/writing/published/kubernetes-mongo-ssca-jvm.md

 # Connecting to Mongo with a self signed CA on a JVM in Kubernetes

-At work, we're creating an internal platform on top of Kubernetes for developers to deploy their apps.
+At $WORK, we're creating an internal platform on top of Kubernetes for developers to deploy their apps.
 Our Ops people have graciously provided us with Mongo clusters that all use certificates signed by a self-signed certificate authority.
 So, all our clients need to know